 Becoming a Video Class Subscriber means that you have access to eight to twelve new video classes each month, many of which you can practice virtually with other students all around the world.
 Since the subscription offers a steady flow of new content, it’s easy to continue learning new practices and routines every week of the month.

 Regardless of where you are in your Qi Gong journey, the Video Class Subscription is a great way to grow your practice, build community, and maintain consistency in your Qi Gong journey.
-Click on the link below to learn more and cultivate a positive habit today.
+Click on the banner below to learn more and sign up today.

 Written by Ian Drogin